Archive and Restore a Data Profile

 Enterprise DLP generates an audit log when you archive or restore a data profile.
 The audit log captures the user who performed the action, the affected data profile, and the timestamp.

-Enterprise DLP doesn't support data profile archive, restore, or rename if your Customer Support Portal (CSP) tenant has a Panorama® management server associated with it even if you manage your Enterprise DLP explicitly from Strata Cloud Manager.
+Enterprise DLP doesn't support data profile archive and restore, and won't display the Archive and Restore buttons, if your tenant has a Panorama® management server associated with it even if you manage your Enterprise DLP explicitly from Strata Cloud Manager.

 Archive a Data Profile